-Acoustics form a key component in the Healthcare sector especially as there is now evidence that poor acoustics can seriously affect health and well being.
+Acoustics form a key component in the Healthcare sector, with great acoustic environments assisting in promoting a speedier recovery.
+Alternatively there is now strong evidence that poor acoustics can seriously affect the health and well being of everyone within a poorly designed room or space.

 Typical effects of poor acoustics in the Healthcare Sector include: